VkyM/Lnx/ConnectWinNTPServerOnUbuntu.md

-## Get time from NTP server of Windows 11 on ubuntu
+mmmasank## Get time from NTP server of Windows 11 on ubuntu

 Steps: